Kassiazheng-nz2280/midterm/README.md

 This is my plan with how to draw in coding
 ![D0d4S4.jpg](https://imgpile.com/images/D0d4S4.jpg)

-I had diffuclty doing the car in the back
+first week - I try to draw all the image and think about the techniques I want to use and where to location them I had diffuclty doing the car in the back
 I try to use for loops we learned before, but there are some issues
 ![DQzOxX.jpg](https://imgpile.com/images/DQzOxX.jpg)